Lall-091/sql-docs/azure-sql/managed-instance/automated-backups-overview.md

 > [!CAUTION]
 > Automatic full backups are initiated once a week based on a schedule determined by Microsoft.
 [User-initiated backups](/sql/relational-databases/backup-restore/copy-only-backups-sql-server) have priority over automatic full backups, so a long-running copy-only backup can affect the timing of the next automatic full backup.

-A tail log backup is taken every time before a database or the whole managed instance is deleted.
+A tail log backup is taken every time before a database or SQL managed instance is deleted.

 ### Backup storage redundancy